Eumaios1212/Zano-Solo-Mining-Guide/README.md

-# Zano-Solo-Mining-Guide
+# Zano Solo-Mining Guides

- Guide for Zano solo mining (without a pool) on Linux.
-Besides providing step-by-step instructions, it also notes a few easy pitfalls new users are likely to encounter.
+These guide explain Zano solo mining on Linux with either Nvidia or AMD GPUs.
+They provide step-by-step instructions, noting certain pitfalls new users are likely to encounter.